Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/teams-starting.md

 **The Organization team** is named after your organization (for example, your company's name).
 Members need to log in with their organization’s email to be associated with the Organization team.
 Team members in the Organization can share _Discussions_, _Content_ and _Dashboards_ with each other.

-You will find your Organization team in the *Home and Organization area* (see below).
+You will find your Organization team in the *My Stuff and Organization area* (see below).
 Here, you can switch between your personal content and content that belongs to your organization.

 > Change the screenshot
 <img src="../images/main-organization-team.png" alt="An Organization team" width="100%"/>